-Both the May and July changes to electoral legislation violated the Duma’s law-making rules (spelled out in its standing orders – reglament).
-This violation confirms something that’s already plain about the recent constitutional-political changes in Russia.
+Both the May and July changes to electoral legislation were made in clear violation of the Duma’s law-making rules (spelled out in its standing orders — reglament).
+And this violation confirms something that’s already apparent about the recent constitutional-political changes in Russia.

 These key changes did not come as individual bills introduced into the State Duma.
 Instead, they came as amendments to bills already under consideration.
 For the July changes, the main bill was introduced way back in 2012 by then President Medvedev.
 In 2012, it related only to political parties being able to recall members of electoral commissions.
 There was no mention of multi-day voting.
-Given the changes were beyond the scope of the original bill, they violated the lower chamber’s germaneness rules.
-These do not allow amendments that fall outside of the scope of the bill as adopted in first reading.
+Given that the changes made were beyond the scope of the original bill, they violated the lower chamber’s germaneness rules, which do not allow amendments to be incorporated that fall outside of the scope of the bill as adopted in first reading.

-This method is to pass changes quickly, with fewer opportunities for scrutiny.
-That is particularly worrying if it is for legislative changes that bring systemic changes.
-Moreover, these could result in an increase in opportunities for voting manipulation.
+The aim of this method is to pass changes quickly, with fewer opportunities for scrutiny.
+And that is particularly worrying for legislative changes that introduce significant changes to the political rules of the game, which, moreover, could result in an increase in opportunities for voting manipulation.

-Volodin, the speaker, has been vocal in his criticism in the past of this practice of bill amendment.
-But he did not oppose its use for the legislative changes in question in May and July.
-Most likely this was down to the importance placed on the changes by the Presidential Administration.
+The Duma speaker, Vyacheslav Volodin, has been vocal in his criticism in the past of this practice of bill amendment.
+But he did not oppose its use for the legislative changes in question in May and July, most likely because of the importance placed on the changes by the Presidential Administration.